 More and more, speakers are presenting less in rooms and more in front of cameras.
-Whether it’s recorded pieces to satellite links, teleconferences or training videos, the camera is a common object in the life of many communicators.
-Surprisingly, it’s also still one of the biggest problems faced by speakers: so many of us just seem to freeze up in front of it.
+Whether it’s recorded pieces to satellite links, teleconferences or training videos, the camera is commonplace in the life of many communicators.
+Surprisingly, it’s also still one of the biggest problems faced by speakers, so many of us just seem to freeze up in front of it.

-That’s bad enough when the camera is at the back of the lecturer theatre on a long shot, or even behind you on-stage.
-The best advice in these situations is simply to ignore it – simply behave as you would if the camera wasn’t present.
-Let the footage merely record how you would speak normally.
+That’s bad enough when the camera is at the back of the room and you are on a long shot, but really tricky when it is right in front of you.
+My best advice, simply ignore it, behave as you would if the camera wasn’t there.
+Be yourself and speak normally.

-Increasingly, however, the close-up is being used by speakers for effect.
+Easy to say, I know.
+The fact is that, increasingly, the close-up is being used by speakers for effect.
 From YouTube videos on, the close shot is used now by more than just Hollywood directors looking to capture their star’s exact expression at a moment of high drama.
-In many ways, this makes sense: a close-up offers you the opportunity to bond directly with your audience, looking down the lens of the camera as you would into the eyes of an audience.
+In many ways, this makes sense: a close-up offers you the opportunity to bond directly with your audience, looking down the camera lens as you would into the eyes of an audience.

-The problem with the close-up is that it can be nerve-wracking.
-Speakers rely most, of course, on their voice – it’s the instrument that will cover a large room most convincingly.
-But the close-up brings into play your facial expressions in a way that they are simply not focused upon in a large room.
+The problem with the close-up is that it brings into play your facial expressions in a way that they are simply not focused upon in a large room.
 The good news is this needn’t be scary.
 There’s one thing you can do to help.

 By smiling, not only do you put the audience at ease by presenting a facial expression they will read as welcoming and confident; you actually help yourself.
 Plenty of evidence demonstrates that by smiling we increase our own sense of well-being.
-In other words, smiling for your close-up will actually help you feel happier about being in close-up.
+In other words, smiling for your close-up will actually help you feel happier about the situation.